 Be considerate and write a thank you note to those who provide you references.

 Some students fund graduate study through professional positions obtained through the graduate cooperative program.
-For more information, contact the Center for Career Discovery and Development.
+For more information, contact the Career Center.

 Contact the Office of Student Financial Planning and Services for information about funding graduate studies.
 A counselor there can give you information about loans and discuss your entire financial package with you - 404-894-4160 - firstname.lastname@example.org - http://www.finaid.gatech.edu.
 You can discuss your funding situation with the graduate coordinator in your department.
 (See the web page for your current or prospective department to find out who the graduate coordinator is.).